eastend-street/eastend-street/README.md

 ### Hi there, I'm Jun! 👋

-😄 &nbsp; Frontend engineer.
-Specializes in React.js and TypeScript
+😄 &nbsp; Frontend engineer specializes in React.js and TypeScript
 🌱 &nbsp; Currently learning GraphQL to make a new personal project
 🔥 &nbsp; Passionate about writing readable and maintainable code
 🍵 &nbsp; Free time: Learning foreign languages